DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 Many people aren't aware that NgRX has a Selector mechanism that allows for memoization.
 This means when you call the Selector, if nothing it depends on has changed then you just get back the same answer you got the previous time you executed the method.

 It also looks a lot cleaner than the `() => state.subState` mechanism we started out with.

+### Don't Bind to Computed Values

+If your value is computed, Angular can't easily determine if the value has changed, unless it calculates it.

+There are two ways to solve this issue.

+The first, and most popular is to use a pipe, as described above.

+The second, and my preferred way, is to do ALL the calculations in my Selectors so that, by the time I'm binding, the data I already need, is available and is easy to detect.

 ### NgRX Features